gbif/hp-vertnet-plus/issueslist-codereminders.md

 ---

 # Things to add or fix
 1. https://hp-vertnet-plus.gbif-staging.org/resources/norms/#if-there-is-no-bibliographiccitation-or-occurrenceid-provided-in-the-record  The record number is being changed to 1.
-IT should be 105730.
+It should be 105730.
 2. Contact Form - maybe just use Google Form
 3. Add partners link to About page.
-4. Why does Georef go to Publications?
-5. Add version to the footer.
+4. Add version to the footer.

 # Things to Remember